meteor/meteor/content/ui-ux.md

 <h4 id="loading-placeholders">Showing placeholders</h4>

 You can take the above UI a step further by showing placeholders whilst you wait for the data to load.
-This is a UX pattern that has been pioneered by Facebook (and that we use in Galaxy also!) which gives the user a more solid impression of what data is coming down the wire.
+This is a UX pattern that has been pioneered by Facebook which gives the user a more solid impression of what data is coming down the wire.

-For instance, in Galaxy, while you wait for your organization's list of applications to load, you see a loading state indicating what you might see.
+For instance, in Galaxy, while you wait for your app's log to load, you see a loading state indicating what you might see:

 <img src="images/galaxy-placeholders.png">